rebhanqui/pands-problem-sheet/README.md

 5. Weekday

->Prints one of two results depend if it is a weekday or not.
+Program that prints one of two results depending if it is a weekday or not.

 ```python
 from datetime import datetime